factly/vidcheck/website/docs/introduction/self-hosted.md

 ## What other options do you have?

-VidCheck is an open source project with a very permissive [MIT License](https://github.com/factly/vidcheck/blob/develop/LICENSE) like most of our other projects.
-All the features available in the managed service are available for free in the open source version as well.
-You can read more about the open source version [here](/docs/introduction/open-source).
+Like most of our other projects, we have a [managed hosting](/docs/introduction/managed-hosting) service for VidCheck.
+It is the simplest way to get started with VidCheck and you don't have to worry about maintainence and upgrades going forward.
+You can read more about our managed hosting [here](/docs/introduction/managed-hosting).

 If you are a WordPress user and would rather want to install VidCheck as a plugin instead of a stand-alone service, you could read about our WordPress plugin [here](/docs/introduction/wordpress-plugin).